 Keep an open mind.
 Don't judge so fast.
 The smartest of all suffer too.
 When you encounter a co-worker or a new hire struggling in a situation, try to keep yourself in their position.
-You know, you have been to such situations too, we all have.
+You know, you have been in such cases too; we all have.
 Also, often you have no idea how different the roles and responsibilities of your co-worker might have.

 The average week for someone in the designing and accounting department will look quite like day and night.
 Your colleagues may have the same feeling too.
 Burnout affects 40% of the workers, regardless of the department.
 If a co-worker, during communication with you, sounds angry, remember the last time you had a rough day.

-This perspective would definitely help you take hold of the situation and respond better.
+This perspective would help you take hold of the situation and respond better.

 2. Ask the right questions

 Always ask the right questions.
-Empathy at work doesn't always come from being a good listener but also that we are asking the right questions to get to the root of the problems your colleagues have.
+Empathy at work doesn't always come from being a good listener and asking the right questions to get to the root of your colleagues' problems.

-You are basically saying, "Yeah, I hear you, as you ask your colleagues' thoughtful questions.
+You are saying, "Yeah, I hear you, as you ask your colleagues' thoughtful questions.
 Workers deserve hearing and understanding of their concerns.
-When you see an employee in any trouble, it is better to be empathetic and lend your helping hand or just being polite without any judgment.
-Often, all they need is a sense of security from the environment around to tackle their problems better.
+When you see an employee in any trouble, it is better to be empathetic and lend your helping hand or just be polite without judgment.
+They often need a sense of security from the environment around them to tackle their problems better.

 3. Are you Listening actively?

 How well do you listen when your colleagues come to you with questions and concerns?
-It takes effort, and simplicity to listen actively to your co-workers.
-Active listening is one of the best ways to show empathy in the working environment as it helps the other person to be heard.
+It takes effort and simplicity to listen actively to your co-workers.
+Active listening is one of the best ways to show empathy in the working environment.
+It helps the other person to be heard.

 Please pay attention to their voice and body language.
 Try to feel what the other person speaks to you.
-To them, what's important?
+To them, what's essential?
 This can be particularly helpful for you if you talk about a contentious topic.
-You do not have to agree on all the others say, but seeing their points is essential.
+You do not have to agree with what the others say, but seeing their points is essential.